tophefo/IpCamera/README.md

 ## How to get working video streams

 DISCLAIMER:
-The streaming features work by allowing restricted access to the video stream with no user/password, do not enable it if you do not understand how to keep your internal network secure.
+Unlike the snapshots, the streaming features work by allowing restricted access to the video stream with no user/password, do not enable it if you do not understand how to keep your internal network secure.
 It is disabled by default.

 The streaming features will most likely get added in this order as each step requires the code that was added in the prior steps to work.